-Under the NPS preferred alternative, approximately 42,200 acres of East Everglades would be proposed for wilderness designation, and about 43,100 acres would be proposed as potential wilderness.
-Potential wilderness would be converted to designated wilderness (or proposed wilderness if Congress has not yet acted) once nonconforming uses such as private airboating and ecosystem restoration activities ended and/or private property came into federal ownership.
-In addition to the northwest corner of the addition, where commercial airboats operate (see inset on "NPS Preferred Alternative" map), areas that would be excluded from the wilderness proposal include the following:
+Under the NPS preferred alternative, approximately 80,100 acres of East Everglades would be proposed for wilderness designation, and about 9,900 acres would be proposed as potential wilderness.
+Potential wilderness would be converted to designated wilderness once nonconforming uses such as private airboating ended and/or private property came into federal ownership.
+In addition to the northwest corner of the Addition, where commercial airboats operate (see inset on "NPS Preferred Alternative" map), areas that would be excluded from the wilderness proposal include the following: